panzerama/notecards/README.md

 4. filling in field creates notecard item
 5. notecard item creates link on front page
 6. notecard link takes you to display page

+##Todos

+SQLALCHEMY_TRACK_MODIFICATIONS - will be deprecated in the future, should be turned off, adds overhead

+Data validators